terryvogelsang/terryvogelsang.github.io/_posts/2018-04-22-MITRECTF2018-my-flask-app.md

 writeup_ctf: MITRE CTF 2018
 writeup_challenge: My Flask App
 writeup_category: Web
-writeup_vulnerability: Flask Session Cookie Forging
+writeup_vulnerability: Python Flask Session Cookie Forging
 writeup_difficulty: Medium
 writeup_description: Okay, we admit it.
 Rails is bad.
 Can you help us test our new login page written in Flask?
 It’s running live here.
 We think its 512x better than the old one.
 ---